philipturner/MoltenCL/README.md

 Supported features (not an exhaustive list):
 - half precision
 - double precision (though emulation; runs fastest on Apple-designed GPUs)
-- does not flush the `cl_queue` after every command (which Apple's OpenCL driver likely does)
+- does not flush the `cl_queue` after every command (which Apple's OpenCL driver does)
 - compiling shaders from MSL and OpenCL C source languages
 - transforming OpenCL SPIR-V and AIR binary code into kernel objects
 - access to hardware-accelerated matrix multiplication intrinsics